cbcommunity/cbc-examples-and-tools/carbon_policy_replicator/README.md

 # Carbon Policy Replicator
-Replicate Policies and their rules to an unlimited number Organizations across different Environments.
+Replicate policies and their rules to an unlimited number organizations across different Environments.

-The Carbon Policy Replicator is a user-friendly Python-based GUI tool that easily transfers policies and rules from one Organization to numerous others.
-This tool can copy one or more Policies with just a few clicks or save your data so that you can return to it later.
+The `Carbon Policy Replicator` is a user-friendly Python-based GUI tool that easily transfers policies and rules from one organization to numerous others.
+This tool can replicate one or more policies with just a few clicks or save your data so that you can return to it later.

-Under the hood, this tool uses the Carbon Black Cloud Python SDK for things like Authentication and Credentials Handling, Retrieving Data from Carbon Black Cloud and Handling Errors and Exceptions.
+Under the hood, this tool uses the `Carbon Black Cloud Python SDK` for things like Authentication and Credentials Handling, Retrieving Data from Carbon Black Cloud and Handling Errors and Exceptions.
 This is one example of how the SDK can be used to build powerful tools and integrations to streamline your workflows.

 **Latest Version:** 1.0.0
 <br>